Southern elephant seal: Predation

 Weaned pups and juveniles may fall prey to orcas.
 Cases where weaned pups have been attacked and killed by leopard seals (Hydrurga leptonyx) and New Zealand sea lions (Phocarctos hookeri), exclusively small pups in the latter case, have been recorded.
 Great white sharks (Carcharodon carcharias) have hunted elephant seals near Campbell Island, while bite marks from a southern sleeper shark (Somniosus antarcticus) have been found on surviving elephant seals in the Macquarie Islands.

 Conservation

-After their near extinction due to hunting in the 19th century, the total population was estimated at between 664,000 and 740,000 animals in 2005, but as of 2002, two of the three major populations were declining.
+After their near extinction due to hunting in the 19th century, the total population was estimated at between 664,000 and 740,000 in 2005, but as of 2002, two of the three major subpopulations were declining.
 The reasons for this are unclear, but are thought to be related to the distribution and declining levels of the seals' primary food sources.
 Most of their important breeding sites are now protected by international treaty, as UNESCO World Heritage Sites, or by national legislation.